PyWavelets/pywt/doc/source/overview.rst

     python setup.py install

+.. seealso::  :ref:`Development notes <dev-index>` section contains more
+              information on building from source code.

 For Windows users there is a standard binary installer available for download from the `Python Package Index <http://pypi.python.org/pypi/PyWavelets/>`_.
 Just execute it to install the package on your computer.